krinkinmu/krinkinmu.github.io/_posts/2024-01-14-aarch64-virtual-memory.md

-1. bits [47:16] - will contain a 64 KiB aligned physical address of a block; it will not be a physical address of 64 KiB page, but an address of 4 TiB contigous physical memory block because that's the size of memory a single entry at *level 1* is responsible for;
+1. bits [47:16] - will contain a 64 KiB aligned physical address of a block; it will not be a physical address of 64 KiB page, but an address of 4 TiB contiguous physical memory block because that's the size of memory a single entry at *level 1* is responsible for;
 2. bits [9:8] - sharebility attributes; we will use inner sharebale for everything and that is encoded as value `0b11`;